9 Best Shampoos for Keratin Treated Hair (Sulfate Free & Salt Free)

 A promising one, but we found sodium chloride in the ingredients list.
 Otherwise, it is a good keratin shampoo for people who just want to strengthen their dry and brittle hair.

-L’Oreal EverPure Sulfate-free shampoo
+L’Oreal EverPure SLS-free shampoo

 Misleading ingredients.
 We found too many cleansing agents and sodium chloride on the list.
 Reviewers also reported dry hair after use.
 It may work well for people with oily hair, but if you’ve just done a keratin treatment, it’s best to avoid it.